-The Company is classified as a Medium High Risk firm under the Central Bank of Ireland ("CBI")'s risk-based framework for the supervision of regulated firms, known as PRISM or Probability Risk and Impact System.
+The Company is now classified as a Medium Low Risk firm under the CBI's risk-based framework for the supervision of regulated firms, known as PRISM or Probability Risk and Impact System.
 The Company is subject, in relation to its governance, to the provisions of the Companies Act of 2014 and the CBI's Corporate Governance Requirements for Insurance Undertakings of 2015.